Sonobeat History • Today

 In January 2014, History Press publishes Austin musician Ricky Stein's Sonobeat Records: Pioneering the Austin Sound in the '60s, an expanded and enhanced version of his 2013 University of Texas American Studies thesis.
 The Sweetarts, who record Sonobeat's first single in 1967, perform for only the second time time in more than 40 years at Ricky's book signing party at Antone's Records in Austin.

 In March 2014, Sonobeat Historical Archives begins a series of digital reissues of select material from the Sonobeat catalog.
 The Sweetarts' 1967 A Picture of Me and Without You, which comprise the first Sonobeat vinyl release, fittingly are first to be reissued digitally via the iTunes and AmazonMP3 stores.
 Sonobeat's second vinyl single, the jazzy There Will Never Be Another You and Meditation by the Lee Arlano Trio, and an album collecting the three Lavender Hill Express singles plus a previously-unreleased bonus track, Trouble, are digitally reissued in July 2014 and supported by live reunion performances in Austin by both the Sweetarts and Lavender Hill Express.
 On September 18, 2015, Sonobeat Historical Archives reissues Plymouth Rock's 1969 single Memorandum and Just A Start in a new stereo version never before available.
 The reissue process dates from 2008, when Jack embarks on a two year project to make new high resolution digital transfers of every analog tape in the Sonobeat archives, acquiring an Otari half-inch 4-track tape deck specifically for that purpose.
-Today, Jack and Bill Jr. have been digitally restoring and remastering each reissue for every generation of Texas music lovers to enjoy.
+Today, Jack and Bill Jr. continue to digitally restore the Sonobeat music archives.

 Sweetarts • Austin, TX 1967 • includes 1967's A Picture of Me and Without You (2014)